We-R22/pid_tuning/README.md

 # pid_tuning

 ## Description
-With this ROS package you can tune automatically your PID ROS-bassed controllers simultaneously, for both one joint at a time or all the joints of your robot at the same time, in an easy way.
-You only need a set of joint trajectories and optionally cartesian space trajectories of the robot for a specific task depending of the robot morphology.
-This is done by using bio-inspired algorithms (ready to use).
+With this ROS package you can tune automatically your PID ROS-based controllers simultaneously, for both one joint at a time or all the joints of your robot at the same time, in an easy way.
+This ROS package tackles the problem of pid tuning using as approach a Constrained Numerical Optimization Problem (CNOP) solved by bio-inspired algorithms, that are the baselines of this package (ready to use).
+You only need a set of joint trajectories and optionally cartesian space trajectories of the robot for a specific task.

+**NOTE**: This package is intended to be used for Gazebo simulations and has not been adapted for real robots at the moment.

-## Types of Robots
+## Robots Morphology

 ## Compatibility with ROS Controllers
 This package works for specific [ros_control](http://wiki.ros.org/ros_control).
 Here is a list of the controllers that you can use with this package: